point85/OEE-Designer/README.md

 * Operator:  a web-application for manual entry of equipment events

 In addition, two GUI test applications assist in the development of an OEE solution:
-* HTTP requester and RabbitMQ message publisher
+* HTTP requester and RabbitMQ/ActiveMQ message publisher
 * Front end GUI for a data collector

 For more information about the Designer and other OEE applications, please refer to the *Overall Equipment Effectiveness Applications User Guide* in the docs folder.